freeseek/score/README.md

 ```
 bcftools annotate --no-version \
   -a $HOME/GRCh38/GCF_000001405.40.GRCh38.bcf \
-  -c RS -o ieu-a-298.hg38.rsid.bcf -Ob ieu-a-298.hg38.bcf \
+  -c ID -o ieu-a-298.hg38.rsid.bcf -Ob ieu-a-298.hg38.bcf \
   --write-index
 ```
-Notice that rsID numbers [cannot be encoded](https://github.com/samtools/bcftools/issues/1961) as an integer field in the VCF as starting from dbSNP build 156 there are now rsID numbers larger than 2147483647 which cannot be encoded by the current VCF binary specification
+Notice that rsID numbers [cannot be encoded](http://github.com/samtools/bcftools/issues/1961) as an integer field in the VCF as starting from dbSNP build 156 there are now rsID numbers larger than 2147483647 which cannot be encoded by the current VCF binary specification

 Plotting
 ========